Friday, January 29, 2016

 NOW is always a prime time to catch big fish!
 NYC marine waters offer rich fishing opportunities to catch a trophy fish from shore or a boat.
 While we could spend endless pages on shoreline or surf fishing, this post is about fishing from a party boat (also called "head boat").
 Don’t worry, there is no real party here on a fishing party boat (no disco lights, dancing, or music) - it is just good old fashioned fishing fun!

 Generally, there are two types of for-hire fishing boat services available in NYC – private charters or party/head boats.
 Private charters are pricier but provide a unique opportunity to fish with just your friends and a local fishing expert.
 In NY, booking a charter requires advance reservation by a group of anglers and a single payment due in full (often cash) upon arrival on the boat (but some captains prefer to be paid at the end).
-Charters trips are usually on smaller boats and thus, have a maximum limit of anglers (usually 2-6).
+Charter trips are usually on smaller boats and thus, have a maximum limit of anglers (usually 2-6).
 Cancellation fees might apply if you don’t show up or cancel last minute on a private charter.
 In contrast, party boats are less expensive, usually do not require a reservation, do not require that you come with a group (each angler pays for himself/herself), and do not generally have cancellation fees if you no-show when payment is due as you board.
 However, compared to private charters, party boats can get crowded.
 In summary, booking a charter is a lot like a group of pals chartering a private jet and jumping on a party boat is like flying on a commercial airplane (except for the no cancellation fee part).
 Each type of fishing boat trip comes with its own perks, expectations, and logistics.
 This post will focus on party boat fishing.

 Over the countless years fishing on different local party boats, I have come to know many party boat captains.
 Before I begin, I just have to mention that I know them all to be amazing, hard-working, and extremely knowledgeable professionals.
 Here is a video of a dedicated party boat captain at work who also just happens to be a good friend of the Nyack College Fishing Club - Capt.
 Anthony Romeo of Never Enuff Fishing!